- United States: Finance > Municipal bankruptcy

 Within Telecoms and broadcast: transactional, Arent Fox LLP is a third tier firm,

-Arent Fox LLP’s 12-lawyer practice, led by Ross Buntrock, represents smaller carriers and start-ups in negotiations with content providers and disputes with the large telecoms operators and incumbents.
-Particular strengths are mobile issues, representing startups and handling government relations.
-Michael Hazzard continues to represent cloud communications company Twilio.
-Jonathan Canis successfully secured for the Ogala Sioux Tribe a high-quality wireless phone service and a substantial annual cash payment from AT&T in return for the use of tribal land to maintain AT&T’s radio towers.
-Stephanie Joyce is transactional counsel for DecisionQ, a creator of mathematical programs for data analysis and predictive modeling.
-Alan Fishel represents Internet2.
-Other clients include Securus Technologies, Intelepeer and the Application Developers Alliance.
+Arent Fox LLP’s 12-lawyer practice in Washington DC is led by Ross Buntrock.
+It typically represents smaller carriers and start-ups in negotiations with content providers (as well as in disputes with the large telecoms operators and incumbents).
+Particular strengths of the group are advising on mobile marketing issues, including TCPA legislation and FTC investigations into consumer advertising and the development of application programming interfaces (APIs).
+Michael Hazzard’s key active clients include cloud communications company Twilio and Australian mobile advertising company LeadBolt.
+Stephanie Joyce is transactional counsel for DecisionQ, creator of mathematical programs for data analysis and predictive modeling.
+Alan Fishel represents Internet2 and, together with Jonathan Canis, is advising new client the American Library Association.
+Other clients include Securus Technologies, IntelePeer and the Application Developers Alliance.

 United States: Mergers, acquisitions and buyouts